 NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS

 The details of the Meetings of the Board of Directors forms part of the CorporateGovernance Report appearing separately in the Annual Report.

 COMPOSITION OF AUDIT COMMITTEE

-The details of Composition form part of the Corporate Governance Report appearingseparately in the Annual Report.
-There has been no matter where the Board has notaccepted recommendations of the Committee.
+The details of Composition forms part of the Corporate Governance Report appearingseparately in the Annual Report.
+No such instance was reported where the Board has notaccepted recommendations of the Committee.

 DISCLOSURE OF NOMINATION AND REMUNERATION POLICY